tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 ### Overview

 Rollups are a scalability mechanism for layer 2.
 They allow offloading heavy computation from a main blockchain into a side-chain.
-Rollups can bundle a large amount of transactions into a single transaction into layer 1.
+Rollups can bundle a large amount of transactions into a single transaction into layer 1, significantly boosting performance.

 There are two approaches to rollups:
 * **Optimistic Rollups**: